xiao-netlytical/KiwiSpec/with_ChatGPT/examples_for_chatgpt.md

-During the experiment with ChatGPT, we provided the following examples as prompts for ChatGPT to generate code:
+During the experiment with ChatGPT, we provided the following examples as prompts for ChatGPT to learn KiwiSpec:

     # Here are examples code in KiwiSpec:
     # "id.orig_h", "id.resp_h" and "orig_pkts" are the fields in Zeek log in json format for source ip,